 South Face (Class 4)

 The south face can offer a viable route from the Mirror Lake area, using a steep snow gulley (ice axe needed) to help get through the cliff bands along the bottom of the face.
 The route might be pretty difficult if the snow has melted out.
 The upper 1500 feet of the face is low angle but loose.
 This face needs to be scouted from below; don’t try to descend the south face if you’re not familiar with the line, since it’s easy to get cliffed out in very unpleasant terrain.

-As of early 2013 there is no parking fee for the South Fork trailhead.
+As of 2018 there is no parking fee for the South Fork trailhead.

 In the summer of 2018, a hiker was killed by a grizzly bear while walking on an informal trail near the houses the South Fork valley.
 Carry bear spray and make noise, even when in sight of the houses by the trailhead.

 Past Calliope Mountain toward Turnagain Arm and upper Ship Creek